It’s common to believe that there’s no point in investing unless you have a lot of money available to work with, but that’s not true at all.

 You can use fund screeners like Morningstar’s to search for no load funds or low-fee funds.
 Vanguard funds are also known for having low fees, but they often have relatively high minimum initial investment amounts, so you may need to save up for a while if you want to invest in one of their funds.
 You can also buy Treasury bonds, notes, and bills with minimum purchase amounts ranging from $25 to $100.

 The bottom line though is not to be discouraged if you only have a small amount of money to invest each month.
 It can be done.
-Although I have not used this service myself, if you need investment advice Dave Ramey’s Endorsed Local Providers are supposed to be willing to help out even if you don’t have access to the big bucks.
+And given time, consistency, and smart choices, small amounts can become large amounts.